 The Ribeira das Naus promenade

 Now you still have time for one more attraction, and this will depend on your interests.
 If you enjoy royal residences, head up the hill to Ajuda Palace.
-If you prefer modern and contemporary art, visit the Berardo Collection Museum, and take a close look at pieces by Picasso, Andy Warhol, and other major international artists.
+If you prefer modern and contemporary art, visit the MAC/CCB Museum, and take a close look at pieces by Picasso, Andy Warhol, and other major international artists.
 If you like contemporary architecture, there’s the landmark MAAT, which also offers a wonderful view of 25 de Abril Bridge from its rooftop.
 For something completely different, and not found anywhere else, visit the Coaches Museum right next to the train station, with its collection of fairytale carriages used by European royalty.

 No matter which of these attractions you choose, you’re close to the Antiga Confeitaria de Belém (aka “Pastéis de Belém”) pastry shop, which is a mandatory stop, for Lisbon’s famous custard tarts.
 Most people line up outside to grab a tart to go, while others go inside and relax in one of the tiled rooms, with a couple of tarts and a drink.

 The MAAT - Museum of Art, Architecture and Technology

 At the station in Belém, take the train back to the center of town.
 From outside Cais do Sodré Station, go up the sloping Rua do Alecrim.
 At the top, you might want to take a break in Camões Square in Chiado, but then should continue up the hill, or take tram 24 from the square, towards the São Pedro de Alcântara viewpoint.
 The beautiful view over the city and towards the castle is the perfect ending to your day, just before dinner.